strayder90/table-tune/README.md

 1. Clone this repo
 2. Go to repo root directory
-3. run docker compose up --build (add -d flag if you don't want to see all process)
+3. run docker compose up --build (add a -d flag if you don't want to see all process)